 - Skidmore, Owings & Merrill (SOM) Professional Development Committee (PDC) Lecture Series (NY, NY).
 Invited Lecturer: Display Technology for Dynamic Building Envelopes (2008)

-- Krietemeyer, B. (2018) “Bess Krietemeyer x Erik Nitsche of General Dynamics.” in Closed Worlds, Or, What is the Power of Shit.
+- Krietemeyer, B. (2018) “Bess Krietemeyer x Erik Nitsche of General Dynamics.” in The Architecture of Closed Worlds, Or, What is the Power of Shit.
 Edited by Lydia Kallipoliti.
 Lars Muller Publishers, Storefront Editions, p.108-113.

 - Krietemeyer, B. (2016) “An Interactive Simulation Environment for Adaptive Architectural Systems.” in Architecture and Interaction: Human-Computer Interaction in Space and Place, Edited by Nicholas Dalton, Holger Schnadelbach, Mikael Wiberg and Tasos Varoudis.
 Springer, p.231-252.